top of page

 FREQUENTLY ASKED QUESTIONS

-A. It is a time for all parents, especially those who have never sent their child away to camp to come hear what camp is like on a daily basis. and to learn about what their child will be doing the few days they are gone.
+A. There will be a virtual (Zoom or Team call) on Monday June 1st, 2026, to all parents, especially those who have never sent their child away to camp, to come hear what camp is like on a daily basis, and to learn about what their child will be doing while they are in camp.
 We will discuss the do's and don'ts of camp and will address any and all your questions and/or concerns.
-Parents nights will start at 7:00PM at the:
+Parents' nights will start at 7:00PM

-Q. What type of luggage should send my child’s belongings in?
+Q. What type of luggage should I send my child’s belongings in?

 A. We suggest that you pack all of your child’s belongings in an army-type duffel bag or a suitcase with wheels (roller bag).
 Please label all of your child’s belongings with his/her name on it; this will make things easier for your child and for us to identify their belongings.